bin3xish477/Red-C-C/README.md

 ### Installing Red C&C
 You can create a symbolic link that will work like a command by running the following:
 ```
-# Install Git if its not installed already.
+# Install Git if its not installed.
 apt install git

 # Clone this repository to a folder of your choosing.